-There are many different kinds of breathing meditation exercises that beginners should learn when starting meditation.
+There are many different kinds of breathing meditation exercises and yoga breathing exercises that beginners should learn when starting meditation.
 I recommend trying all these breathing meditation techniques to find the best ones for you.

 As a meditation teacher, I am constantly surprised by how many meditators do not know the proper breathing meditation techniques.

 When you are a beginner learning meditation it can be hard to know which type of meditation you should do.
 There are just so many different choices.
 But the best place is to start with some easy breathing meditation exercises.
 Why?
 For a few reasons.
 You can do them at home.
 They’re one of the most relaxing types of meditation.
 They’re easy.
 And there is little risk involved.

 These easy breathing meditation will calm your mind, hep you focus, and reduce the symptoms of problems like stress and anxiety.

 When you sit still and just focus on the breath, you centre your mind and stabilise your emotions.
 This helps you to feel more balanced and more relaxed.
 These methods also offer an entry-point to more advanced techniques.
 That’s why even advanced meditators use breathing meditation techniques at the beginning of their practice, before moving on to more advanced methods.

 I am going to assume you are relatively new to mindfulness.
 So I will share with you the best breathing meditation exercises for beginners.
 But before we get to that, you might like to read my guide to meditating properly.